Langdon has come a long way since it began in 1992.

 Meet some of our Langdon community:

-I’m Neil, the Chief Executive of Langdon
+I’m Richard, the Chief Executive of Kisharon Langdon.

 Faith